FoloToy/folotoy-doc/docs/toy-pcb-replacement/alilo-g6.md

 3. Connect to the hotspot of the toy.

    Open your phone or computer and select "FoloToy-xxxx" WiFi network.
-Wait a moment, and your phone or computer will automatically open a configuration page where you can set up which WiFi network, server address, and port number that you want your toy to connect with.
+Wait a moment, and your phone or computer will automatically open a configuration page where you can set up which WiFi network, server address and port that you want your toy to connect with.

+   **Server Address/Port are required, if you have not setup your own server, please refer to [Server Installation](installation/docker.md).**

    :::caution
    If no page pops up, you can also configure it by entering http://192.168.4.1 in your browser.